vlameiras/nanoAGI/README.md

 ## 📝 TODO

 - [ ] Use pinecone to store the embeddings.
-Currently it only uses the in memory storage.
+Currently, it only uses the `InMemoryDocstore` which is not persistent.
 - [ ] Cleanup the code
 - [ ] Add more tools.
 Currently, it only has `Search`, `Todo`, `Wikipedia`, `Calculator` and `Requests`.
 Including LLama Index
 - [ ] Improve the algorithm to avoid "rambling" behavior